 Add traffic signal and left turn lanes on MD 355 to improve safety (developer conditioned to fund signal).
-The project is fully funded for design and anticipated to be ready for construction by the end of 2024.
+The project is fully funded for design and the district is moving through the various design processes.

 5. Emmitsburg Ridesharing Facility:

 Coordination with a new development to complete access improvements on MD 140 for the necessary park and ride entrance.
 Provide and promote ridesharing capabilities along with electric charging abilities.
 This project is nearing construction.